-During the first quarter 2021:
+During the third quarter 2021:

-- There were no unusual items that affected assets, liabilities, equity, net income or cash flows. - There were no events that will trigger direct or contingent financial obligation that was material to the company, including any default or acceleration of an obligation. - There were no events that had occurred subsequent to the balance sheet date that required adjustments to or disclosure in the interim consolidated financial statements. - There were no contingent assets or contingent liabilities since the last annual balance sheet date.

-- As disclosed in Note 7.e of the Consolidated Financial Statements, the SC 55 Consortium is committed to the Appraisal Period Work Program and Budget which includes the drilling of one (1) well within the next two years plus a one-year Force Majeure period if approved by the DOE.
+- There were no unusual items that affected assets, liabilities, equity, net income or cash flows. - There were no events that will trigger direct or contingent financial obligation that was material to the company, including any default or acceleration of an obligation. - There were no events that had occurred subsequent to the balance sheet date that required adjustments to or disclosure in the interim consolidated financial statements.
+There were no contingent assets or contingent liabilities since the last annual balance sheet date. - As disclosed in Note 16, Palawan 55 received a letter from DOE dated May 11, 2021 approving its request to place SC55 under force majeure for a period of one (1) year.
+The letter also states that the timeline of the SC55 will be adjusted accordingly and the end of the period will be adjusted by the same amount of time that SC55 was on force majeure.
 There were no other material trends, demands, commitments, events or uncertainties known to the Group that would likely affect adversely the liquidity of the Group. - There were no trends, events or uncertainties that have had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Group with unconsolidated entities or other persons created during the reporting period. - There were no operations subject to seasonality and cyclicality.